ChocolateLibUI/settings/README.md

 # Changelog

+- ## 0.1.10
+  Added name and description to setting
 - ## 0.1.9
   Added feature to keep track of version change for modifing exisiting settings
 - ## 0.1.8